luweizheng/dataframe-api/spec/purpose_and_scope.md

 a more modular way, that allows it to also use Dask as a scheduler, or replace the pandas-like public API by a SQLite-like one.

+[Xorbits](https://github.com/xorbitsai/xorbits) is a scalable data science toolkit to scale NumPy and pandas and to keep APIs compatibility with their original ones.
+It is somewhat similar to Dask as a task scheduler, but there are significant differences in the implementation of the distributed engine compared to Dask or Modin.

 [cuDF](https://github.com/rapidsai/cudf) is a GPU dataframe library built on top of Apache Arrow and RAPIDS.
 It provides an API similar to pandas.